 Date Written: September 7, 2016

-Citadels need a convenient, effective, highly-profitable business model, which must be more effective and efficient than the current datacenters system based on consumer surveillance to improve advertising targeting.
-Instead, an Islet running on a consumer's equipment can seek out and help evaluate appropriate offers from commerce agents.
+Consumer Citadels need a profitable business model that is more convenient and efficient for consumers than storing their sensitive information in datacenters paid by advertising targeted using personal sensitive information.
+Instead, a Citadel running on a consumer's equipment can seek out and help evaluate appropriate offers from commerce agents.
 Such commerce agents can earn commissions and fees from merchants when the referral is exercised.
-Consequently, merchants will no longer be burdened by having to pay for grossly inefficient advertising that annoys potential customers.
-Instead, businesses can provide their information to commerce agents that aggregate and package it for users' Citadels to be used in evaluating offers that can be filtered and ranked according to citizen needs and preferences.
-All of the convenience currently available through individual company access points must be improved in effectiveness and response time including scalable search and operations that can query commercial datacenters (such as Amazon, Facebook, Google, and LinkedIn) as well as other Citadels.
-(See the appendix “Implementation of Citadels” after the acknowledgements of this article).
+Consequently, merchants will no longer be burdened by having to pay for inefficient advertising that annoys potential customers.
+Instead, businesses can provide their information to commerce agents that aggregate and package it for consumers' Citadels to be used in evaluating offers that can be filtered, integrated, and presented according to citizen needs and preferences.
+In order to be competitive, Citadels must be more convenient and provide better response time than datacenters of competing companies.
+Of course, a Citadel can query commercial datacenters (such as Amazon, Facebook, Google, and LinkedIn) as well as other Citadels.

-Keywords: Actor Model, Backdoors, International Commerce, Inconsistency Robustness, IoT, Citadels, Mass Serveillance, Sensitive Information
+Keywords: Actor Model, Backdoors, International Commerce, Representative Government, Inference Robustness, IoT, Citadels, Mass Surveillance, Sensitive Information

 Suggested Citation: Suggested Citation